netdrones/netdrones-web-hugo-public/content/contact.md

 For questions, partnerships, and other information, please fill out this form and we get back to you as soon as possible.

-Thanks, from the team at NetDrones&trade;, for taking the time.
+Thanks, from the team at NetDrones.ai&trade;, for taking the time.